Kurento/kurento/source/dev/dev_guide.rst

 To work directly with KMS source code, or to just build KMS from sources, the easiest way is using the module **kms-omni-build**.
 Just follow these steps:

+1. Install required tools, like Git.
-1. Add the Kurento repository to your system configuration.
+2. Add the Kurento repository to your system configuration.
-2. Clone **kms-omni-build**.
+3. Clone **kms-omni-build**.
-3. Install build dependencies: tools like GCC, CMake, etc., and KMS development libraries.
+4. Install build dependencies: tools like GCC, CMake, etc., and KMS development libraries.
-4. Build with CMake and Make.
+5. Build with CMake and Make.
-5. Run the newly compiled KMS.
+6. Run the newly compiled KMS.
-6. Run KMS tests.
+7. Run KMS tests.